digidotcom/python-suitcase/docs/getting_started.rst

 <https://en.wikipedia.org/wiki/Domain_Name_System#DNS_message_format>`_.

-With just a little reading, we see that each DNS request and response has a common form which can be declared in suitcase with the following
+With just a little reading, we see that each DNS request and response has a common form which can be declared in Suitcase with the following
 structure:

 .. literalinclude:: ../suitcase/examples/dns.py